Best Online Degrees in: Political Science

 Political scientists require a master’s or a doctorate degree in political science or a related field, but begin their education with a bachelor’s degree in political science.
 A bachelor’s degree in political science may lead to entry-level positions as research assistants or policy analysts in research organizations, political campaigns, or government agencies.
 They may also work as postsecondary teachers, provided they have a graduate degree in the field.

-According to the U.S. Bureau of Labor Statistics (BLS), the median pay of political scientists in 2010 was $107,420 per year.
-The BLS expects employment for social scientists to increase by 18% between 2010 and 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for social scientists to increase by 18% between 2010 and 2020.
 About 53% of political scientists work for the federal government, while others work for nonprofit organizations, colleges and universities, labor organizations, and think tanks.